WilliamBanas/WilliamBanas/README.md

 *A young developper from France*

-I'm currently working on an app based on SvelteKit.
+I'm currently working on an app based on ReactJs and ThreeJs.

-My lastest project was a coaching reservation application for **Collecty'form** based on ReactJs and Express.
+My lastest project was a fictive restaurant's application based on ReactJs and NestJs.

 ## Stack mastered: